andrew/ultimate-awesome/README.md

 - [awesome-switching](https://github.com/deapplization/awesome-switching) - Switching from the *pple ecosystem to Windows / Linux / Android or BSD.
 - [awesome-mojo](https://github.com/ego/awesome-mojo) - Awesome Mojo🔥.
 - [collective-ai-tools](https://github.com/hanishrao/collective-ai-tools) - Search across curated tools, MCP servers, prompts, skills, and trending repos, one query, every corner of the ecosystem.
+- [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.
 - [awesome-made-by-chinese](https://github.com/JN-H/awesome-made-by-chinese) - A collection of amazing open source projects that were made and mainly contributed by Chinese developers.I call it the high-star club.
 - [awesome-leetcode](https://github.com/kiranpalsingh1806/awesome-leetcode) - A curated list of awesome Leetcode problems, algorithms and data structures.
 - [awesome-helix](https://github.com/npupko/awesome-helix) - A curated list of awesome Helix editor resources, plugins, themes, and tools.
 - [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [Awesome-Human-Agent-Collaboration-Interaction-Systems](https://github.com/HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems) - [ACL 2026] LLM-Based Human-Agent Collaboration and Interaction Systems: A Survey | Awesome Human-Agent Collaboration | Human-AI Collaboration .
-- [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.
 - [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.
 - [awesome-yolov8-models](https://github.com/keremberke/awesome-yolov8-models) - Easy-to-use finetuned YOLOv8 models.
 - [Awesome-MLLM-Segmentation](https://github.com/mc-lan/Awesome-MLLM-Segmentation) - A curated list of publications on image and video segmentation leveraging Multimodal Large Language Models (MLLMs), highlighting state-of-the-art methods, innovative applications, and key advancements in the field.
-- [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.
 - [awesome-table-structure-recognition](https://github.com/Tan-Junwen/awesome-table-structure-recognition) - A Curated List of Awesome Table Structure Recognition (TSR) Research.
 Including models, papers, datasets and codes.
 Continuously updating.
 - [awesome-programming](https://github.com/hardikvasa/awesome-programming) - A curated list of awesome programming talks, articles, books, resources and more!.
 - [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
 - [awesome-ai-model-routing](https://github.com/not-diamond/awesome-ai-model-routing) - A curated list of awesome approaches to AI model routing.
 - [Awesome-Role-Play-Papers](https://github.com/nuochenpku/Awesome-Role-Play-Papers) - Awesome papers for role-playing with language models.
+- [awesome-seed-rs](https://github.com/seed-rs/awesome-seed-rs) - A curated list of awesome things related to Seed.
+- [awesome-karoo](https://github.com/timklge/awesome-karoo) - List with extensions for hammerhead karoo cycling computers.
+- [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
 - [awesome-hasura](https://github.com/aaronhayes/awesome-hasura) - A curated list of awesome things relating to the hasura ecosystem.
 - [Awesome-Medical-VLMs-and-Datasets](https://github.com/lab-rasool/Awesome-Medical-VLMs-and-Datasets) - A list of VLMs tailored for medical RG and VQA; and a list of medical vision-language datasets.
 - [awesome-marimo](https://github.com/marimo-team/awesome-marimo) - ⚡️ A curated list of awesome things related to marimo.
+- [awesome-uefi-security](https://github.com/river-li/awesome-uefi-security) - 👓A collection of papers/tools/exploits for UEFI security.
 - [awesome-log4shell](https://github.com/snyk-labs/awesome-log4shell) - An Awesome List of Log4Shell resources to help you stay informed and secure! 🔒.
 - [awesome-brasil](https://github.com/vinicius73/awesome-brasil) - Uma lista de projetos Open Source Brasileiros!.
-- [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
 - [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
 - [awesome-appletv](https://github.com/bitxeno/awesome-appletv) - 收集好用的 AppleTV 应用.
 - [awesome-llm-attributions](https://github.com/HITsz-TMG/awesome-llm-attributions) - A Survey of Attributions for Large Language Models.